Strategies for noise reduction in HVAC ventilation

 Another important practice is the lubrication and proper alignment of fan blades.
 Over time, the fan blades can become worn or misaligned, leading to increased noise during operation.
 Regular lubrication of the fan blades will help reduce friction and noise.
 Additionally, ensuring that the fan blades are properly aligned will prevent any vibrations that may contribute to noise.
 It is recommended to schedule routine maintenance to check the condition of the fan blades and make any necessary adjustments.

-READ MORE Exploring the impact of HVAC ventilation on allergies
+READ MORE Impact of ventilation on indoor air quality

 3. Monitoring and Addressing Vibrations in HVAC Systems